Artist: Bernie Masterson

 - The production of a catalogue with introductory essay by Professor Aislinn O Donnell who is the coordinator of structured Ph.D and M. Litt programmes in the Department of Education in Maynooth University.

-- The conclusion of the work will consist of an installation situated in the foyer of Rathdown House on the DIT Grangegorman Campus with a view to possibly touring the work.
+- The conclusion of the work will consist of an installation situated in the foyer of Rathdown House on the TU Dublin Grangegorman Campus with a view to possibly touring the work.

 The audio/visual exhibition will run from Thursday 12th October until Thursday 19th October.
-It is located in the Foyer of Rathdown House, DIT Grangegorman, Grangegorman Lower, Dublin 7.
+It is located in the Foyer of Rathdown House, TU Dublin Grangegorman, Grangegorman Lower, Dublin 7.

 Read the press release for Incarceration Altars | view here